Seattle’s first carbon-positive hotel coming to Pioneer Square in 2024

-Seattle’s first carbon-positive hotel is coming to Pioneer Square next summer.
-Real estate developer Urban Villages plans to open Hotel Westland at 100 King St. inside a 1907 building that will be reimagined as a 120-room hotel with a restaurant, coffee bar, meeting spaces, a penthouse suite for events and an open-air rooftop bar, Pioneer Square’s first.
+Real estate developer Urban Villages plans to open Hotel Westland at 100 King St., inside a 1907 building that will become a 120-room hotel with a restaurant, coffee bar, meeting spaces, a penthouse suite for events and an open-air rooftop bar, Pioneer Square’s first.

 The environmentally conscious hotel is the second of its kind in the United States, according to its developer.
-Urban Villages also developed Populus, xpected to open in Denver next summer.
-Westland is the developer’s third installment in its RailSpur complex, a carbon-positive – “micro-district” that includes offices at 419 Occidental Avenue and mixed retail-residential spaces at 115 S. Jackson Street, which is home to Heard Coffee, Hoot Beerdega and Cassette Club cycling shop and cafe, and taqueria Tacolisto.
-The connecting alleyways will be filled year-round with art, music, and culinary programming, according to Urban Villages representatives.
+Urban Villages is also behind Populus, expected to open in Denver next summer.
+Westland is the developer’s third installment in its Seattle RailSpur complex, a carbon-positive “micro-district” that includes offices at 419 Occidental Ave. and mixed retail-residential spaces at 115 S. Jackson St..
+The connecting alleyways will host art, music, and culinary programming, according to Urban Villages representatives.
 The complex is named for the industrial railways that once ran through the area.

-“The goal here is to have as many activities as we possibly can so it’s really activated 18 hours a day, 365 days a year,” Grant McCargo, Urban Villages CEO and founder, said at a press event on Wednesday.
+“The goal here is to have as many activities as we possibly can so it’s really activated 18 hours a day, 365 days a year,” Grant McCargo, Urban Villages CEO and founder, said at an event on Wednesday.

 The path to positive

-Going beyond carbon-neutral to carbon-positive calls for an evolving strategy covering the embodied carbon footprint of the building and construction, and the operational footprint once the hotel opens.
+Going beyond carbon-neutral to carbon-positive calls for an evolving strategy covering the carbon footprint of the building and construction, and the operational footprint once the hotel opens.

-Urban Villages representatives claimed that by revitalizing an existing structure instead of building a new one, the hotel reduces its structure-related carbon footprint by 36% – the equivalent of driving 2.2 million miles or burning 492 tons of coal, according to a press release from the company.
+Urban Villages representatives said that by revitalizing an existing building instead of building a new one, the hotel reduces its structure-related carbon footprint by 36% – the equivalent of driving 2.2 million miles or burning 492 tons of coal, according to the company.
 In doing so, it hopes to help preserve Pioneer Square’s history while lightening its climate impact.

-In addition to reusing materials, employing energy efficiencies, procuring renewable energy and pursuing gold LEED certification for sustainable building standards, the development group plans to partner with several off-site regional ecologically-focused groups to remove carbon in its daily operations, said Urban Villages President Jon Buerge, improving the impact the building and project have on the environment.
+In addition to reusing materials, using renewable energy and pursuing gold LEED certification for sustainable building standards, the development group plans to partner with regional ecologically focused groups to remove carbon in its daily operations, said Urban Villages President Jon Buerge, improving the impact the building and project have on the environment.

-Developers opted out of building a parking garage to reduce carbon emissions from cars, and the hotel operations will be streamlined from the waste stream to the selection of products and services, according to Urban Villages.
+Developers opted out of building a parking garage to reduce carbon emissions from automobiles, and the hotel operations will be streamlined from the waste stream to the selection of products and services, according to Urban Villages.
 Architects also added thermal insulation and custom-insulated interior windows to increase energy efficiency while also enhancing the natural light.

 “We’re still exploring these partnerships, looking at a variety of forestry-, soil-, and ocean-based initiatives and are excited to share more details as construction on the hotel progresses.
 Calculating and sequestering the carbon that the hotel emits when open … will be a constant process that continues to evolve with each guest stay,” Buerge said.

-Heather Trim, executive director of environmental advocacy group Zero Waste Washington said while she prefers to see systems focus on carbon reductions on-site rather than using off-site offsets, “Overall we applaud their leadership in going in the direction of working to create a carbon-positive operation.
+Heather Trim, executive director of environmental advocacy group Zero Waste Washington, said while she prefers to see a focus on carbon reductions on-site rather than using off-site offsets, “Overall we applaud their leadership in going in the direction of working to create a carbon-positive operation.
 And we look forward to seeing how they do their operations in a carbon-positive and zero-waste way.”

-Plans for Pioneer Square
+Allure of Pioneer Square

 Why open a new hotel in Pioneer Square?
-There are only a handful of hotels in the neighborhood, although they may be on the upswing.
+There are only a handful of hotels in the neighborhood, although the numbers may grow.
 Westland is the second hotel to join the neighborhood in as many years.
-Dutch lifestyle hotel group CitizenM, for example, opened a Pioneer Square outpost last year.
+Dutch lifestyle hotel group CitizenM opened a Pioneer Square outpost last year.

 The Westland developers said they see a winning combination of the neighborhood’s transit accessibility, rich history and architectural context – a postcard-worthy backdrop – all set within minutes of Pike Place Market, Lumen Field and T-Mobile Park.